From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Functional Spaces

 The fact that these norms are good analogues of the classical Lebesgue norms can be better understood in light of particular examples.
 One class of examples is when the density operator has the form $f(x)\,g(\opp)$, where $\opp = -i\hbar\nabla$ is the momentum operator.
-Then the Kato-Seiler-Simon inequality \cite[Theorem~4.1]{simon_trace_2005} reads
+Then the Kato--Seiler--Simon inequality \cite[Theorem~4.1]{simon_trace_2005} reads